bodenlab/GRASP-suite/content/publication/grasp/index.md

 ---
-title: "Identifying and engineering ancient variants of enzymes using Graphical Representation of Ancestral Sequence Predictions (GRASP)"
+title: "Engineering indel and substitution variants of diverse and ancient enzymes using Graphical Representation of Ancestral Sequence Predictions (GRASP)"
 authors:
 - Gabriel Foley
 - Ariane Mora